CahootsMalone/miscellany/pdftk/pdftk-server-notes.md

 ## Commands for Specific Tasks

 In practical terms, a command is a line of text typed (or pasted) into a command prompt or PowerShell window.
-Commands are executed by pressing enter.
+Commands are executed by pressing Enter.

 I recommend preparing commands in a text editor (like Notepad or Notepad++; see the "Obtaining File Paths" section above) and then copying and pasting them into the command prompt/PowerShell window.